hannesdatta/marketingmix-journal-of-marketing-research/README.md

 f) Reliance on external data sources: If applicable, sources noted in the paper.

-g) No external finances/grants were obtained for this project.
-Advertising data have been bought with research funds by Marnik G. Dekimpe and Harald J. van Heerde.
+g) Research data from GfK has been provided in kind.
+Advertising data have been bought with research funds from Tilburg University (Marnik G. Dekimpe) and Massey University (Harald J. van Heerde).
+No other funds were acquired for this project.

 h) Date of acceptance: 18 October 2021, https://doi.org/10.1177%2F00222437211058102 (online first on 21 October 2021).